sagar1024/Sagars_Binance_Bot/README.md

 2. Generate API Key and Secret Key from the API management section.

-3. Store your credentials in a .env file or inject them as environment variables: BINANCE_API_KEY, BINANCE_SECRET_KEY
+3. Store your credentials in a .env file or inject them as environment variables: API_KEY, SECRET_KEY

 4. Use only the Binance Futures Testnet base URL for all endpoints: https://testnet.binancefuture.com